Refusenik

 A typical basis to deny emigration was the alleged association with Soviet state secrets.
 Some individuals were labelled as foreign spies or potential seditionists who purportedly wanted to abuse Israeli aliyah and Law of Return (right to return) as a means of escaping punishment for high treason or sedition from abroad.

-Applying for an exit visa was a step noted by the KGB, so that future career prospects, always uncertain for Soviet Jews, could be impaired.
+Applying for an exit visa was a step noted by the KGB, so that future career prospects could be impaired.
 As a rule, Soviet dissidents and refuseniks were fired from their workplaces and denied employment according to their major specialty.
 As a result, they had to find a menial job, such as a street sweeper, or face imprisonment on charges of social parasitism.

-The ban on Jewish immigration to Israel was lifted in 1971, leading to the 1970s Soviet Union aliyah.
-The coming to power of Mikhail Gorbachev in the Soviet Union in the mid-1980s, and his policies of glasnost and perestroika, as well as a desire for better relations with the West, led to major changes, and most refuseniks were allowed to emigrate.
+Jews were given a special exception by the Soviet government to immigrate to Israel in 1971, leading to the 1970s Soviet Union aliyah.
+The coming to power of Mikhail Gorbachev in the Soviet Union in the mid-1980s, and his policies of glasnost and perestroika, as well as a desire for better relations with the West, allowed most emigrants to emigrate.

-Over time, "refusenik" has entered colloquial English for a person who refuses to do something, especially by way of protest.